lcappuccio/simplexdb/README.md

 - **save**: stores a file in the database
 - **findall**: obtain a full list of the stored data (ids only) in JSON format
-- **findbyid**: will download and save to disk the file with the corresponding id, if a the same id was previously saved the old file will be renamed as `YYYYMMDDHHmmSS_$filename`
+- **findbyid**: will download and save to disk the file with the corresponding id, if the same id was previously saved the old file will be renamed as `YYYYMMDDHHmmSS_$filename`
 - **findbyname**: obtain a full list of the stored data in JSON format with name matching the searched string
 - **delete**: deletes the specified id entry from the database